 In today's connected environment, it's important to have very short stories to tell.
 They can be used as in-between stories, streaming moments, or combined into anthologies.
-But it's key to remember these shorts are complete series with fully developed stories, with plots and conflict and resolution.
+These shorts are complete series with fully developed stories, with plots and conflict and resolution.
 The only difference?
 They're short.

 All these shorts are designed to engage and entertain.
 But underneath, they're built on theories of Social-Emotional Learning.
 Through such stories, we model kindness and empathy and courage to young children—all while making them laugh.